-Our research focuses in the theory and application of machine learning, in particular applied to problems in remote sensing and robotics.
+Our research focuses on the theory and application of machine learning, in particular applied to problems in remote sensing and robotics.
 A primary goal of our ongoing research is to develop practical probabilistic methods to enable agents to sense, learn and act in complex, dynamic environments.
-This poses difficult challenges to the algorithms, in particular: scaling up to high-dimensional, high-volume data sets; constructing sparse representations of dynamic data; combining multiple sensor modalities; and extracting complex knowledge from sensor data.
+This poses difficult challenges to machine learning algorithms, in particular: scaling up to high-dimensional, high-volume data sets; constructing sparse representations of dynamic data; combining multiple sensor modalities; and extracting complex knowledge from sensor data.
 We have been working to address those challenges in the context of various applications, from environment monitoring to disaster management, medical imaging and mineral exploration.

 We investigate the following three lines of research.